ibecav/happy-git-with-r/_book/shell.md

 ```

 This is the native Windows command line interpreter.
 It's rarely what you want,
-especially for the work described in Happy Git.
+especially for the work described in this document.

 A Command Prompt session running outside of RStudio looks something like this: